moodle-tui/moot/README.md

    `<first_part>:::<second_part>`, with the `<second_part>` being the token you actually need.

-Token should to be specified in config file.
+Token and moodle site should be specified in config file.
 See [Configuration](https://github.com/moodle-tui/moot#configuration)

 ### Interface
 To use the app simply run the executable.